osrf/mbzirc/RELEASING.md

 The Github Action for releasing mainly does the following:

  1. Setup docker and sources
- 2. Use the `build.sh` script to create the docker image from the commit corresponding to the initial tag that triggered the action.
+ 2. Use the `build.bash` script to create the docker image from the commit corresponding to the initial tag that triggered the action.
  3. Create the docker tags: one is called `mbzric_sim_latest` and the other `mbzirc_sim_${timestamp}`.
 Timestamp includes date and hour-minute.